 You'll have an annual overpayment allowance (AOA) to enable you to make additional payments during the fixed rate period without incurring an early repayment charge.
 The allowance is equivalent to 10% of the outstanding balance of your mortgage calculated on each anniversary of the start of your fixed rate period.
 Anything over this will incur an early repayment charge.

 - Is there an exit fee?
 You don’t have to pay an exit fee when you fully repay your mortgage.

 - Can I 'port' my loan if I move home?
 Yes.
 This is the term used to describe transferring your current HSBC mortgage rate from one property to another when you sell your property and buy another simultaneously.
 This is subject to terms and conditions.

 How to apply

-Applying for a mortgage involves two stages, firstly getting a Decision in Principle; secondly making a mortgage application.
+Applying for a mortgage involves 2 stages, firstly getting a Decision in Principle; secondly making a mortgage application.